Blockstream/Jade/docs/index.rst

 * 'txn' should be the raw txn bytes.
 * 'change' is optional (or can be null) - if provided it should be an array with the same number of elements as there are tx outputs.
-* 'change' elements should be null for most outputs, and only populated for the output Jade is to automatically verify and confirm as change.
+* 'change' elements should be null for most outputs, and only populated for the outputs Jade is to automatically verify belong to its wallet.
+* If 'is_change' is set (or missing - if so it is assumed to be true) this output will not be shown to the user to verify.
-* The populated 'change' element should contain the data used to generate the change output, as follows (see also get_receive_address_request_):
+* The populated 'change' element should contain the data used to generate the output script (see also get_receive_address_request_):

 Blockstream Green address (multisig-shield):